Pylons/pyramid/docs/glossary.rst

      :term:`authorization policy`.

    principal
-     A *principal* is a string or unicode object representing an entity, typically a user or group.
+     A *principal* is a string or Unicode object representing an entity, typically a user or group.
 Principals are provided by an :term:`authentication policy`.
-For example, if a user had the :term:`userid` `"bob"`, and was part of two groups named `"group foo"` and "group bar", the request might have information attached to it that would indicate that Bob was represented by three
+For example, if a user has the :term:`userid` `bob`, and is a member of two groups named `group foo` and `group bar`, then the request might have information attached to it indicating that Bob was represented by three principals: `bob`, `group foo` and `group bar`.
-     principals: `"bob"`, `"group foo"` and `"group bar"`.

    userid
-     A *userid* is a string or unicode object used to identify and authenticate a real-world user (or client).
+     A *userid* is a string or Unicode object used to identify and authenticate a real-world user or client.
 A userid is supplied to an :term:`authentication policy` in order to discover the user's :term:`principals <principal>`.
-The default behavior of the authentication policies :app:`Pyramid` provides is to return the user's userid as a principal, but this is not strictly necessary in custom policies that define their principals differently.
+In the authentication policies which :app:`Pyramid` provides, the default behavior returns the user's userid as a principal, but this is not strictly necessary in custom policies that define their principals differently.

    authorization policy
      An authorization policy in :app:`Pyramid` terms is a bit of